-After watching the movie “The Secret” like many others I wrote myself big fat check, put it on my bulletin board where I would see it everyday and then waited.
-Hoping that one day there would be enough money in the bank to cash it, somehow, some way and all of my problems would be solved and thus I’d be happy.
-It sounded like a good idea at the time after all I was deeply in debt, unsatisfied in my chosen work and not in a good place relationship wise.
+After watching the movie “The Secret,” like many others, I wrote myself a big fat check, put it on my bulletin board where I would see it every day, and then waited.
+Hoping that one day there would be enough money in the bank to cash it, somehow, some way, and all of my problems would be solved, and thus, I’d be happy.
+It sounded like a good idea at the time; after all, I was deeply in debt, unsatisfied in my chosen work, and not in a good place relationship-wise.

-Several years later, frustrated by the fact that the check I wrote to myself for $10,000,000, still can’t be cashed and knowing if I were to try I’d be laughed out of the bank and likely end up in jail.
-I began to think that perhaps this “secret” wouldn’t work for me that I would need to work even harder or try my chance at the lottery to ever be able to cash that check.
+Several years later, frustrated by the fact that the check I wrote to myself for $10,000,000 still can’t be cashed, knowing if I were to try, I’d be laughed out of the bank and likely end up in jail.
+I began to think that perhaps this “secret” wouldn’t work for me and that I would need to work even harder or try my chance at the lottery to ever be able to cash that check.

-So, that’s exactly what I did, I worked hard, put in more hours at the office, I started new projects, I marketed, I advertised, I networked, I spent money to make money, I even bought a few lottery tickets occasionally.
-And despite all that I still couldn’t cash that check.
-So, one day in a fit of anger, I grabbed my copy of The Secret, broke the DVD in half and threw it in the trash.
+So, that’s exactly what I did; I worked hard, put in more hours at the office, started new projects, I marketed, advertised, networked, spent money to make money, and even bought a few lottery tickets occasionally.
+And despite all that, I still couldn’t cash that check.
+So, one day in a fit of anger, I grabbed my copy of The Secret, broke the DVD in half, and threw it in the trash.
 (Yes, I do have red hair)

 “After all, that FAT check was what I thought would make me happy!”

-Then one day I got to thinking about it another way.
+Then one day, I got to thinking about it another way.
 Rather than looking at what I needed to do to get what I didn’t have, I looked at the many blessings I had in my life.
-At the suggestion of a mentor I began a new ritual of daily noting 3 things I’m grateful for.
-I started looking for things that made me smile like the bird singing outside of my office window, the sea shells on the beach nearby or the smell of the fresh cut lawn.
+At the suggestion of a mentor, I began a new ritual of daily noting three things I’m grateful for.
+I started looking for things that made me smile, like the bird singing outside of my office window, the sea shells on the beach nearby, or the smell of the freshly cut lawn.
 These little things helped to distract me from what I felt I was missing.

-“Jotting down 3 things daily made me feel…….HAPPY and soon I started to realize that what I thought the fat check would bring me I already had everything I thought the check would provide.”
+“Jotting down three things daily made me feel…….HAPPY, and soon I realized that what I thought the fat check would bring me, I already had everything I thought the check would provide.”

 Cars, vacations, lovers, jobs, jewelry, money, houses, etc., aren’t the things that make us happy.
-It’s the little things in our lives that are the real blessings and that give us something to smile about.
-Sure, I’m still hoping to cash that check one day soon, but until then I’ll be right here, doing the things that make me happy, with the people that make me happy because after all that is the REAL Secret to a life worth living.
+The little things in our lives are real blessings and give us something to smile about.
+Sure, I’m still hoping to cash that check one day soon, but until then, I’ll be right here, doing the things that make me happy with the people that make me happy because, after all, that is the REAL Secret to a life worth living.